 Whether you will enter Pratt as a declared major is determined by how many semesters you’ve already completed at Duke:

 There are three required components of the transfer process.
 They are intended to be completed sequentially and are described in detail below.
-Please note that completion of these three steps will take at least a week—plan ahead!
-Late applications will not be considered until the subsequent semester's deadline, and applications without documented completion of Steps 1 and 2 will not be considered.
+Completion of these three steps will take at least a week—plan ahead!
+Late applications will not be considered until the following semester, and applications without documented completion of Steps 1 and 2 will not be considered.